What is JoJo’s Bizarre Adventure?

 Spoiler alert!

-While I will try my best to keep spoilers to the minimum, unfortunately, I can not avoid spoiling a major plot event from JoJo’s 3rd series—Stardust Crusaders.
-As a matter of fact, in this piece, I am interested in analyzing how Araki pushed the language of comics to the limits to represent that very same event.
+While I will try my best to keep spoilers to a minimum, I cannot avoid revealing a major plot event from JoJo’s 3rd series—Stardust Crusaders.
+As a matter of fact, in this piece, I am interested in analyzing how Araki pushed the language of comics to the limits to represent that very event.

 So, spoiler alert!